 Cuisine of the Trentino-Aldo Adige/Sudtirol Region

-Trentino-Alto Adige sits astride the cultural border between Italy and Germany; the southern half of the region (Trentino) is ethnically Italian, whereas the northern half (Alto Adige, or Südtirol) is ethnically (and linguistically) Germanic, and the entire region was part of the Austro-Hungarian Empire until Italy annexed it at the end of WWI.
-There has been remarkably little integration, and the cuisines of the two areas are quite distinct.
+Trentino-Alto Adige sits astride the cultural border between Italy and Germany.
+The southern half of the region (Trentino) is ethnically Italian, whereas the northern half (Alto Adige, or Südtirol) is ethnically—and linguistically—Germanic.
+The entire region was part of the Austro-Hungarian Empire until Italy annexed it at the end of World War I. There has been remarkably little integration since then, and the cuisines of the two areas remain distinct.

-Trentino draws heavily from the Veneto and Lombardia, with polenta, both plain cornmeal and made with cornmeal mixed with a variety of other grains, including buckwheat, playing the role of both bread and pasta.
-Fish is also extremely important -- there are hundreds of other lakes in addition to Lake Garda, as is a wild game from the high Alpine valleys.
-Much of the land is better suited for meadows than crops, and there are many alpine cheeses.
-Trentino is also known for apples, as is the Alto Adige, and both provinces are known for speck, smoked prosciutto.
+Trentino draws heavily from the Veneto and Lombardia, with polenta playing the role of both bread and pasta; versions made with plain cornmeal as well as made with cornmeal mixed with a variety of other grains, including buckwheat, are prevalent.
+The hundreds of lakes, in addition to Lake Garda, provide plenty of fish, and wild game comes from the high Alpine valleys.
+Much of the land is better suited for meadows than crops, making for an abundance of alpine cheeses.
+Trentino is also a producer of apples, as is the Alto Adige, and both provinces are known for speck (smoked prosciutto).

 08 of 09

-Liguria boasts some of the most rugged landscape in Italy, a steady succession of high mountains plunging into the sea, and as a result the population lives mostly in the valley mouths, drawing what little substance they can from the flatter parts of the valley floors, and putting their boats to sea, both to fish and to communicate.
+Liguria boasts some of the most rugged landscape in Italy, a steady succession of high mountains plunging into the sea.
+As a result, the population lives mostly in the valley mouths, drawing what little substance they can from the flatter parts of the valley floors, and putting their boats to sea—both to fish and to communicate.
 Indeed, until the railway was built a little more than a century ago, it was much easier for people to go by boat than to travel overland, and even now what would be a quick drive on the highway can take hours on the old roads.

-Given the scarcity of arable land, it's natural that the Ligurian diet is primarily vegetarian and fish-based; Ligurians do enjoy pasta, but often add potatoes or string beans to the water, and tend to use simple sauces, of which pesto is the most famous.
-Ravioli are also a Ligurian creation; most of the traditional recipes are vegetarian, stuffed with wild greens (especially borragine, a herb gathered on mountain slopes) and ricotta, though they can also be meat-filled.
-And during the spring there are many savory pies stuffed with green vegetables, for example:
+Given the scarcity of arable land, it's natural that the Ligurian diet is primarily vegetarian and fish-based.
+Ligurians do enjoy pasta, but often add potatoes or string beans to the water, and tend to use simple sauces, of which pesto is the most famous.
+Ravioli is also a Ligurian staple; most of the traditional recipes are vegetarian, stuffed with wild greens (especially borragine, a herb gathered on mountain slopes) and ricotta, though they can also have meat.
+During the spring, there are many savory pies stuffed with green vegetables.

-Ligurians enjoy fish in all manner of ways, from hearty fish stews such as buridda and ciupin to more elegant dishes.
-Meats, on the other hand, play a lesser role; cima alla genovese, stuffed breast of veal, is reserved for festive occasions, as is tocco di carne, stewed beef.Continue to 9 of 9 below.
+Ligurians enjoy fish in many preparations, from hearty stews such as buridda and ciuppin to more elegant dishes.
+Meats, on the other hand, play a lesser role; cima alla Genovese (stuffed breast of veal), started out as a dish of meager means and is now served at festive occasions, as is tocco di carne (stewed beef).Continue to 9 of 9 below.

 09 of 09

-For many years, the region was a province of the Austro-Hungarian Empire, and as a result the local cuisine reveals a great many Central European influences, for example, the use of sauerkraut (krauti in Italian), potatoes, and turnips; the preparation of savory and sweet strudels (and a local boiled variation of apple strudel called struccolo de pomi); and a custom of lightly smoking cold cuts, especially prosciutto (the smoked version is called speck), that one doesn't often encounter in other parts of Italy.
+For many years, the region was a province of the Austro-Hungarian Empire, and as a result, the local cuisine reveals a great many Central European influences.
+You will see the use of sauerkraut (krauti in Italian), potatoes, and turnips, as well as the preparation of savory and sweet strudels (and a local boiled variation of apple strudel called strucolo de pomi).
+There is also the custom of lightly smoking cold cuts, especially prosciutto (the smoked version is called speck), that one doesn't often encounter in other parts of Italy.